dyng/vim-auto-save/README.md

 let g:auto_save_write_all_buffers = 1  " write all open buffers as if you would use :wa
 ```

 # Development

 The `doc/auto-save.txt` is a converted version of the `README.md`.
 Don't edit
 it directly.
 Instead install the [md2vim](https://github.com/FooSoft/md2vim) and
 run the `update_doc_from_readme.sh` script.

-# Contribution or Bug Report

-Development is made in [907th/vim-auto-save](https://github.com/907th/vim-auto-save) repo.
-Please, report any bugs and/or suggestions there.
-Any contrubution is welcomed!

 # License